wssimms/gssquared/README.md

 ## Linux

-gs2 is currently build on Linux using:
+gs2 will currently build on Ubuntu Linux 22.04.

-* clang
-* SDL3 downloaded and built from the SDL web site.
-* SDL_image downloaded and built from the SDL web site.
-* git
 * You need the following libraries installed:
     * libasound2-dev
     * libpulse-dev